uwilledw/fs-journal/quizzes/week07.md

 **8.** What is the purpose of the `key` attribute when using `v-for` on an element?
 <!-- enter you answer in the space below -->
 ```
+The key helps with how the order of the elements will be.
 ```
 **9.** What is the `<slot>` element and what is it used for?
 <!-- enter you answer in the space below -->
 ```
+The slot element is showing where the slot-content should be rendered.
+Slots are used so that you can reuse parent components with different child code.
+For example having two different forms in one modal component.
 ```